Still Looking For Gifts?

 The truth with money, as with many things in life, is you get to pick your pain.
 Would you rather be blissfully unaware, and live with the consequences?
 Or be hyper aware of your finances, which is a process that takes effort... and reap the rewards that being strategic brings?

 We chose the latter.
 And it's been life changing for our family.
+A coach on our platform wrote about the benefits of budgeting once she changed her mindset.

 One More Thought